Credit cards with no foreign transaction fees are designed to help you save money when travelling or shopping overseas, by offering you 0% fees.

-How do credit cards with no foreign fees work?
+How do foreign transaction fees work?

 How to compare 0% foreign fee credit cards